 Anthony Antoine is the Executive Director of the Brussels School of Governance.
 He holds a degree in Political Science (Licentiaat Politieke Wetenschappen, 1994, summa cum laude) and studied as Erasmus student at the Vrije Universiteit Brussel, the University of Central Lancashire (Preston, UK) and the Université Libre de Bruxelles (Centre d'Etudes en Relations Internationales et Stratégiques).
-Recently, he also obtained a Management Certificate from the Solvay Brussels Business School (ULB).
+In 2015 he also obtained a Management Certificate from the Solvay Brussels Business School (ULB).